sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Vision (image of the future)

-The Canadian Experience is real when the federal government leverages modern technologies to interact seamlessly with Canadians through digital infrastructure.
+The [Canadian Experience](../Strategies/HumanDevelopmentLifeCycle.md) is when Canadians are benefiting seamlessly of the federal government services through modern technologies.

 ## Mission (team's reason for existence)